PROTECT101.com

 REPEL | English meaning - Cambridge Dictionary

-REPEL definition: 1. to force someone or something to stop moving towards you or attacking you: 2. (of a material….
-Learn more.
+repel verb [T] (FORCE AWAY) Add to word list to force someone or something to stop moving towards you or attacking you:

 REPEL definition and meaning | Collins English Dictionary